World Series of Darts Preview

 World Series of Darts Betting

 If you are looking to place a bet on the World Series of Darts, check out our darts betting markets right here on the Bet UK online betting sportsbook.
 World Series of Darts betting markets will be available both pre-tournament and in-play.
+Make sure to check out all of our darts betting tips too.

 Whether you decide to back the favourite Michael van Gerwen or go for a complete outsider such as Dawson Murschell, please remember to gamble responsibly and if the fun stops, stop.
 All players must be 18+.